steinwurf/stub/README.rst

 Get the arguments of a specific function call .............................................

-If you are interested in manually inspect the arguments passed to a function call this can be done using the ``call_arguements(uint32_t)`` function.
+If you are interested in manually inspecting the arguments passed to a function call this can be done using the ``call_arguements(uint32_t)`` function.